dlwicksell/nodem/README.md

 Recently, YottaDB has released a new, lower-level database access API in C, known as the Simple API, which provides faster access to the underlying database operations.
 Support for YottaDB's new Simple API will be coming soon.

+Nodem now provides a built-in API usage help menu.
+By calling the help method without an argument, Nodem will display a list of APIs and a short description of what they do.
+Calling the help method with an argument string of one of those APIs will display more in-depth usage information for that method.

 Nodem now supports full local symbol table manipulation with the current database APIs.
 In order to use it, insteading of defining a 'global' property in